PUGEA/PGSeq/README.md

 You can click [here](https://github.com/PUGEA/PGSeq/tree/master/PGSeq.1.1) to download the PGSeq software.

-To compile PGSeq in Linux, simply run in the PGSeq folder.
+To compile PGSeq in Linux, run in the PGSeq folder.

 ```shell
 $ bash  setup.sh